-The parent company of Cambridge Analytica, SCL Elections Ltd. Is fined £15,000 because it failed to hand over the data of US citizens.
-This case was taken up by the Information Commissioner’s Office (ICO) after a complaint by a US citizen David Carroll.
-Prof David Carroll was one of the many people whose personal information was stolen from different sources by the company.
+The parent company of Cambridge Analytica, SCL Elections Ltd is fined £15,000 because it failed to hand over the data of US citizens.
+The Information Commissioner’s Office (ICO) handled this case after a complaint by a US citizen David Carroll.
+However, Prof David Carroll was one of the many people whose personal information stolen from different sources by the company.

 Consequences of breaching privacy: